 This vegan butternut squash soup is seasoned with all the right spices and served smooth, with a savory, creamy sauce.
-This savory soup is comfort food in a bowl!
+It’s easy to make a butternut squash soup vegan by using dairy-free ingredients!
+This vegan squash soup recipe produces a creamy, savory soup that’s like comfort food in a bowl!
 You’ll be sure to come back for bowl after bowl, and you can do it without guilt because it’s so healthy!

-This vegan butternut squash soup is amazing!
-I love to serve it hot with some vegan coconut yogurt over the top and sprinklings of pumpkin seeds and cranberries.
+Does it seem impossible to make a squash soup vegan?
+This vegan butternut squash soup recipe proves otherwise!
+I love to serve this vegetarian butternut squash soup hot with some vegan coconut yogurt over the top and sprinklings of pumpkin seeds and cranberries.
 It’s perfection in a bowl!

 And scroll down below to see the nutrition information on this soup.
 It’s so healthy!